 Two off-duty APD officers charged with DWI

 Jun.
-4—ALBUQUERQUE, N.M. — Two off-duty Albuquerque police officers were charged with DWI in separate incidents in the metro area last month.
+4—Two off-duty Albuquerque police officers were charged with DWI in separate incidents in the metro area last month.

 Authorities say one officer was driving an unmarked police vehicle in Sandoval County and the other was in an ATV crash on the West Side that left his wife with "life-threatening injuries."